 Academic colleagues with an interest in Education for Sustainable Development either to learn more about integrating into teaching or sharing best practice are invited to join our ESD Teams group.

 Get inspired by University of Salford Environmental Sustainability Research

 Students, academic colleagues and the wider community are encouraged to get inspiration from the brilliant research that is going on at University of Salford in Environmental Sustainability.
-Some examples are available here, and you can see it in action on our campus in our Living Lab, part of the Ignition Project and our driverless vehicle, Jouli!
+Some examples are available on the Research page, and you can see it in action on our campus in our Living Lab, part of the Ignition Project and our driverless vehicle, Jouli.